-Tests of string theory - evidence of extra dimensions, the bulk, in the strength of gravity or particle accelerators.
+Tests of string theory - traces left over from Big Bang, evidence of extra dimensions, the bulk.

 Newton had concept of "force" of gravity, Einstein's theory (which is mathematically the same as Newton's for weak gravity), had concept of gravity as curved space, string theory (which is mathematically the same as Einstein for safe distances from any singularity) has concept of gravity as a quantum force for which the messenger particles are gravitons propagating in 10 spatial dimensions.